Leading the charge to reduce greenhouse gas emissions in Tairāwhiti

 Together with Trust Tairāwhiti, Eastland Group already champions a variety of environmentally-focused projects that support sustainability within the Tairāwhiti region.

-As part of the focus on sustainable and renewable energy, 90 percent of Eastland Group’s non-commercial vehicle fleet is electric.
+As part of the focus on sustainable and renewable energy, nearly all of Eastland Group’s non-commercial vehicle fleet is electric.

 We have established a region-wide electric vehicle fast charging network; will be introducing New Zealand’s first electric water truck at Eastland Port; and are undertaking long term solar PV trials, covering both domestic and commercial use.

 We continue to explore options for local renewable energy generation, including solar PV, wind, and wood waste to energy.

 Each sector — Eastland Port, Eastland Network and Eastland Generation — is looking at smart ways to reduce the group’s overall carbon footprint.
 Gisborne Airport’s new terminal is the most sustainable in New Zealand.